syncfusion-content/javascript-docs/js/api/ejPivotClient.md

 ### dataSource.data `object`
 {:#members:datasource-data}

-Provides the raw data source for the PivotClient.
+Provides the raw data source for the PivotClient for Relational mode.

 #### Default Value: null